USS LST-26

-USS LST-26 was a United States Navy LST-1-class tank landing ship used in the Asiatic-Pacific Theater during World War II and manned by a United States Coast Guard crew.
+USS LST-26 was a United States Navy LST-1-class tank landing ship used in the Asiatic-Pacific Theater during World War II and manned by United States Coast Guard crew.
 Like many of her class, she was not named and is properly referred to by her hull designation.

 Construction

 LST-26 was laid down on 16 November 1942, at Pittsburgh, Pennsylvania, by the Dravo Corporation; launched on 31 March 1943; sponsored by Mrs. Mathilda B. Coulter; and commissioned on 7 June 1943.

 Service history

 LST-26 sailed from Galveston, Texas, on 24 July 1943, with Convoy HK 111 heading for Key West, Florida, where she arrived on 28 July.

 Proceeding to the Pacific, LST-26 was at Townsville, Australia, on 29 October 1943.
 LST-26 participated in the Cape Gloucester landings, New Britain at the end of December 1943 and January 1944.